-The CFA has a statutory responsibility, under the Fire and Rescue Services Act 2004, to produce an Integrated Risk Management Plan (IRMP) - which we call the Community Risk Management Plan (CRMP).
+The CFA has a statutory responsibility, under the Fire and Rescue Services Act 2004. to produce an Integrated Risk Management Plan (IRMP) - which we call the CRMP.
 The plan must cover a three-year period, be reviewed regularly and outlines how CDDFRS will tackle and mitigate the risks our communities face.
-The CRMP is informed by our Community Risk Profile (CRP), a document which assesses in detail the risks in our local areas, how likely they are to occur, how extensive the impact might be and also takes into account national risks.
+The CRMP is informed by our CRP, a document which assesses in detail the risks in our local areas. how likely they are to occur, how extensive the impact might be and takes into account national risks.
 We use the National Risk Register and the Local Resilience Forum Community Risk Register, community data and our own data to help us prepare the CRP.